tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 That's it.
 These 5 methods cover all the possible non redundant ways to generate sinusoidal signals.
 Did you understand them?
 Did you like them?
 Will you use them?
 Will you _study_ them?
 Will you _derive_ them over and over again?
 There is a better way for these basic tasks.

-If your answers for the last two questions were both _nope_, then the go ahead and meet Smart Sinusoids.
+If your answers for the last two questions were both _nope_, then the go ahead and meet __Smart Sinusoids__.

 # Smart Sinusoids - the easy way

-Smart Sinusoids is a trigonomecric function wrapper thats main purpose is to help you to generate sinusoid signals.
+__Smart Sinusoids__ is a trigonomecric function wrapper that's main purpose is to help you to generate sinusoid signals.
 It does this with the help of [Simple Input Parser]({% post_url 2015-05-02-simple-input-parser %}) and the Parameter engine written inside of it.
+[Simple Input Parser]({% post_url 2015-05-02-simple-input-parser %}) allows you to give __Smart Sinusoids__ parameters in any order you want, and the _Parameter Engine_

 {% gist tiborsimon/89c9ca291f761c988d7e %}

-These two script produce exactly the same signal while Smart Sinusoids requires only one line versus a couple of lines with the old method.
+These two script produce exactly the same signal while __Smart Sinusoids__ requires only one line versus a couple of lines with the old method.
 The biggest advantage is that you don't need to know how to generate the sinusoid with the given requirement set.

 As we have reviewed, there are 5 different method to generate a sinusoid signal depending on the requirements.
-With Smart Sinusoids the previous five use cases looks like this:
+With __Smart Sinusoids__ the previous five use cases looks like this:

 {% gist tiborsimon/a7551c20ca9203eaa6f1 %}

 Sounds better and easier?
-Let's see what can you do with Smart Sinusoids.
+Let's see what can you do with __Smart Sinusoids__.

 # Input parameter configurations

-Smart Sinusoids uses [Simple Input Parser]({% post_url 2015-05-02-simple-input-parser %}) as an input parser framework, so it can accept various input configurations.
+__Smart Sinusoids__ uses [Simple Input Parser]({% post_url 2015-05-02-simple-input-parser %}) as an input parser framework, so it can accept various input configurations.

 The main advantage here is the arbitrary parameter order.
 You give the parameters in any order you want.
-There are two possible style Smart Sinusoids will accepts:
+There are two possible style __Smart Sinusoids__ will accepts:

 - Arbitrary key-value pairs mode
 - Arbitrary bulk parameter mode